xdn27/codeigniter-alert/README.md

 # codeigniter-alert
 An easy flashdata alert for codeigniter

-## Welcome to the codeigniter-alert wiki!

 This is just a simple alert..

 ## How To Use